aantron/ocaml.org/data/planet/rgrinberg/free-monads-in-the-wild---ocaml-edition.md

 source:
 ---

-<p>OCaml programmers don&rsquo;t seem to resort to free monads much.
+<p>OCaml programmers don’t seem to resort to free monads much.
 I like to imagine
-that this is the case because we&rsquo;re a practical bunch.
+that this is the case because we’re a practical bunch.
 But it could simply be that this technique like other monads is a bit heavyweight syntactically, let alone the performance implications it might have.</p>